Blooym/skywrite/README.md

 ## Features

-- Follow multiple feeds and post to the same account..
+- Follow multiple feeds and post to the same account.
-- Customizable post backdate fetching support (e.g. 3 hours in the past from startup)
+- Customizable post backdate fetching support (e.g. 3 hours in the past from startup).
 - Duplicate detection via URL.
 - Link embedding support.